Synchronized Swimming: A Beginner’s Guide To Artistic Aquatics

 Eggbeater Kick

 The eggbeater kick is a crucial skill in synchronized swimming as it allows you to maintain your position in the water while performing routines.
 To perform the eggbeater kick, start by sitting upright in the water with your legs extended in front of you.
 Gradually move your legs in a circular motion, similar to stirring an eggbeater.
-The eggbeater kick provides stability and allows you to lift and support your teammates during lifts and other formations.
+The eggbeater kick provides and allows you to lift and your teammates during lifts and other formations.

 Sculling Movements